 TMJ is the quick way of referring to your Temporomandibular Joint.
 Pardon the pun, but that’s quite a mouthful!
-What is this joint, what does it do, and, if your Dr. Wilma Shen DDS and our team have told you that you have a TMJ disorder, what can we do to help?
+What is this joint, what does it do, and, if your our doctor and our team have told you that you have a TMJ disorder, what can we do to help?

 The Temporomandibular Joint

 Your two temporomandibular joints are amazing works of anatomical design.
 These are the joints where the temporal bone in the skull meets the mandible bone of the jaw, and allow our mouths to open and close, move back and forth, and slide from side to side.
 Muscle, bone, and cartilage work together to provide easy movement and to cushion the joint.
 But sometimes, the joint doesn’t work as smoothly as it should, and this can lead to Temporomandibular Joint Disorder, or TMD.

 You might have TMD if you experience any of these symptoms:

 - Painful chewing

 - Pain around your TMJ, or in your face or neck

 - Jaws that are limited in movement or lock open or shut